Case Study· 10 min read· Updated April 8, 2026

 • Zero SEO foundation.
 Product pages had no schema, generic meta tags, no internal linking, and ranked for nothing.

 • Fewer than 10 orders/month after 6 months live.
-The owner was budgeting to shut the store down.
+The owner was scoping to shut the store down.

 Old Stack vs Ijjad Rebuild — Side by Side